 However, this is not an easy thing to establish on your own.
-The criteria for making a personal injury claim is founded on complex legal definitions.
+The criteria for making a personal injury claim are founded on complex legal definitions.
 Personal injury solicitors study the law for many years.
 This gives them the expertise needed to ascertain whether you are legally entitled to claim compensation.

-By seeking the advice of a specialist solicitor, you can be confident that you only pursue a claim that is likely to succeed.
+By seeking the advice of a specialist Lawyer, you can be confident that you only pursue a claim that is likely to succeed.
 This ensures you do not waste your time – and money – pursuing a claim of little merit.

-A personal injury solicitor can also identify whether your claim may be rejected for any other reasons – for instance, because you have missed the deadline.
-The time limits for personal injury claims in Ireland is usually two years, starting from the date of the accident.
+A personal injury lawyer can also identify whether your claim may be rejected for any other reasons – for instance, because you have missed the deadline.
+The time limit for personal injury claims in Ireland is usually two years, starting from the date of the accident.
 There are some exceptions to this rule.
 A personal injury solicitor can verify whether any of these apply to your case.

 A personal injury lawyer…gathers evidence

 If you do have grounds for a personal injury claim, the next thing a solicitor will do is to gather the evidence in support of your case.
 This is a crucial stage of the process.
 Without the right evidence, your claim could be denied or undervalued (meaning you do not receive the correct sum of compensation).

 A key piece of evidence is a report from a medical professional.
 This will outline what injuries you have sustained and a prognosis for your recovery.
 If you have not yet fully recovered, then this must be taken into consideration.
 You do not want to settle your claim until the true extent of your injuries is known.
 Your injuries could be more severe than initially thought, but if you have already finalised your claim, then it will have settled for less than its true value.